Clat Exam Paper with Ans Keys: Section IV-LEGAL APTITUDE

 117. Principle: Employer is liable for the act of his servant during the course of employment.

-Facts: A, driver of was asked to directly go home after dropping at airport.
-While returning back from the airport, knocks down while driving the car. files a suit.
+Facts: A, driver of B was asked to directly go home after dropping B at airport.
+While returning back from the airport, A knocks down C while driving the car.
+C files a suit.

-(a) and both will be liable. (b) only will be liable.
+(a) A and B both will be liable. (b) A only will be liable.

-(c) only will be liable. (d) None of the above.
+(c) B only will be liable. (d) None of the above.

 118. Principle: Nuisance is an unlawful interference with a person’s enjoyment of land